F-Masood/MyCheatsheet/00_Cheatsheet.md

 > 1. The above command will create a ftp.txt file which will have commands to download the file.
 > 1. Finally run: ftp -v -n -s:ftp.txt
 > 1. and file will be downloaded.

+#### PrivESC Methodology for Windows
+> 1. Look for exploits on -> https://github.com/SecWiki/windows-kernel-exploits